Spray safely - agrichemicals

 Anyone who uses weed or pest sprays for commercial purposes is required to hold a standard GROWSAFE certificate.
 This course trains people to apply agrichemicals safely and accurately in accordance with the Agrichemical Users' Code of Practice.

-GROWSAFE training provides the knowledge for an operator do the spraying preventing spraydrift.
+GROWSAFE training provides the knowledge for an operator doing spraying to prevent spraydrift.
 The courses show people how to reduce health risks to themselves, their families and friends and neighbours.

-We want people to do the training so they learn how to prevent spraydrift and keep themselves safe.
-Most people finish the course really enthusiastic about doing the spraying the right way.
+We want people to do this training so they learn how to prevent spraydrift and keep themselves safe.

 What is a GROWSAFE course?